 Stage 2: Isotonic Hamstring Load with Minimal Hip Flexion

 Previously, eccentric exercise has been championed as the contraction type of choice in the treatment of tendinopathy.
-It certainly holds value, as you’ll see with some of the specific programming up next, but heavy slow resistance training is generally becoming the exercise treatment of choice in the tendinopathy realm.
+It certainly holds value, as you’ll see with some of the specific programmings up next, but heavy slow resistance training is generally becoming the exercise treatment of choice in the tendinopathy realm.
 The magnitude of load determines the effect on tendon and muscle adaptation, rather than contraction type (22).
 That being said, it’s recommended in this stage to focus on slow, fatiguing, resisted isotonic exercise with a weight selected that fatigues by 15 repetitions.
 Later, this should be progressed to 8 repetitions, which will obviously allow for an increase in weight.
 3 to 4 sets should be performed every other day (23).

-The angle at your hip during isotonics will be allowed a bit more flexion (compared to exercises in stage 1 where the hip was generally kept to 0 degrees), introducing a bit more compression at the ischial tuberosity.
+The angle at your hip during isotonic will be allowed a bit more flexion (compared to exercises in stage 1 where the hip was generally kept to 0 degrees), introducing a bit more compression at the ischial tuberosity.
 Although the trend of your programming in this stage is moving away from isometrics, I personally like to begin introducing manual spectrum isometrics here as well (if tolerated).
 This all being said, see a few examples below that are appropriate for this stage.
 Remember, throughout all of this, we’re keeping our pain management guidelines in check (no more than a “3” out of “10” on a numeric pain scale).
 Listed below are 3 different ideas to incorporate into your programming of this stage.